 How can you purchase a print

 I have set up an online store on this website.
 It features or will feature some of my workshops and digital products but also some prints.

 Right now, I’m using it to sell a limited edition series (more on that below) and the more affordable unframed prints.
 In the future, I’m planning to add more prints for sale, including luxurious framed options.

 Simply click on the Shop link in the navigation bar to see what’s available.

-Every month, I offer limited edition prints for sale under “The Limited 10” label.
-There are only 10 prints of each image available in one size of 8” x 10” (203.2mm x 254mm, including margins when needed), all at a fixed affordable price.
+I offer limited edition prints for sale every month under “The Limited 10” label.
+Only 10 prints of each image are available in one size of 8” x 10” (203.2mm x 254mm, including margins when needed), all at a fixed affordable price.

-I will offer more limited editions prints in the future, including large or panoramic size or with high-end fine art finishing.
+I will offer more limited edition prints in the future, including large or panoramic sizes or with high-end fine art finishing.
 Of course, if you see an image that is not in my store but you would like to purchase, please refer to the ‘Inquiries’ paragraph above and I will do my best to try and accommodate your request.

 I offer some additional prints for sale through third-party stores as well.

 My main external shop is on Society6.
 I have been using it since 2013 for its diverse range of products.
-There, I offer posters, wood wall art, metal prints and cheaper frames.
+I offer posters, wood wall art, metal prints and cheaper frames there.

-I try to keep the prices low so my earning is only between 3% and 8% per sale.
+I try to keep the prices low so my earnings are only between 3% and 8% per sale.

-I also have a Etsy store.
+I also have an Etsy store.
 It’s a shame I have never really used it so far but I will put some prints for sale there too.
-Although this is likely going to be an extra sales channel for me and not a place where you will find exclusive content not available here.
+Although this will likely be an extra sales channel for me and not a place where you will find exclusive content unavailable here.

 Stock photography and licences

 I hope this gives you exhaustive information about my prints for sale.
 Do not hesitate to get in touch if you would like to discuss this further.